Introduction to Python

 Another way is through the update()

-method, but this way you add one set to another, not create a new one.
+method, but this way adds a set to another, it doesn't create a new one.

 set1 = {"a", "b" , "c"}set2 = {1, 2, 3}set1.update(set2)set1